puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 *  *Support for Solaris 11*

-PE now supports agents on nodes running Solaris 11.
+The puppet agent can now be installed on nodes running Solaris 11.
+Support is only for agents.
+For more information, see the [system requirements](install_system_requirements.html).

 * *Enable/Disable Live Management*